Evrenos: Biography

 Οriginally, Gazi Evrenos was a noble dignitary, a bey in the principality of Karasi, joining the Ottomans only after their conquest of the beylik in 1345.
 A Greek legend maintains that Evrenos' father was a certain Ornos, renegade Byzantine governor of Bursa (Prusa) who defected to the Ottomans, and then on to Karasi, after the Siege of Bursa, in 1326.
 Stanford J. Shaw states that Evrenos was originally a Byzantine Greek feudal prince in Anatolia who had entered Ottoman service following the capture of Bursa, converted to Islam, and later became a leading military commander under both Orhan and Murat.
 Joseph von Hammer regarded Evrenos as simply a Byzantine Greek convert to Islam.
 Peter Sugar considers the family to be of Greek origin as well.
 Turkish sources report that the family was of Turkish origin.
 However, others dismiss this, noting that the Evrenos family were certainly of non-Turkish origin.

-Evrenos led important campains and battles in Bulgaria, Thessaly, and Serbia; after his participation in the 1362 Ottoman conquest of Adrianopolis, Evrenos was appointed uc beği (frontier warlord) of Thessaly.
+Evrenos led important campaigns and battles in Bulgaria, Thessaly, and Serbia; after his participation in the 1362 Ottoman conquest of Adrianopolis, Evrenos was appointed uc beği (frontier warlord) of Thessaly.
 Evrenos built a hospice in Komotini following his conquest of the area in 1363.
 Later, Evrenos also led the conquest of Serres.

 The most famous battle Evrenos participated in was the shattering victory of the battle of Maritsa, where a small Ottoman force launched a devastating night raid and routed over 50,000 Serbian Empire soldiers.
 Later, Evrenos and his Akinjis fought in the Battle of Kosovo (1389) and the Battle of Nicopolis (1396).
 Evrenos conquered Keşan, İpsala, Komotini, Feres, Xanthi, Maroneia, Monastir, and in 1397, Corinth.
 He founded the town Yenice-i Vardar, modern Giannitsa.

 Gazi Evrenos died at an advanced age in Yenice-i Vardar.
 He was buried in a mausoleum there in 1417.
-The mausoleum survives but was badly damaged in 19th century and served for a time as an agricultural store.
+The mausoleum survives but was badly damaged in the 19th century and served for a time as an agricultural store.